Position Title: Accounting Specialist (2 Open Positions)

 Closing Date: Open Until Filled

-Under the general supervision, performs fiscal-accounting clerical duties requiring frequent use of judgment in resolving problems, prepares financial reports and summaries, and independently completes work processes for discrete accounting functions; processes accounting records and transactions, including accounts payable and accounts receivable, in addition to balancing and maintaining manual and computerized accounting and financial records; and performs related work as required.
+Under the general supervision, performs fiscal-accounting clerical duties requiring frequent use of judgment in resolving problems, prepares financial reports and summaries, and independently completes work processes for discrete accounting functions; processes accounting records and transactions, primarily accounts receivable, in addition to balancing and maintaining manual and computerized accounting and financial records; and performs related work, including event registration, account collection and database maintenance, as required.

-- Reviews & prints all invoices for appropriate documentation and approval prior to payment.
+- Reviews and prints all invoices for appropriate documentation and approval prior to payment.

 - Creates invoices for all accounts and closes accounts as appropriate.